 Please share a picture of you in your happy place

 Adele Paul is a freelance writer and editor living in Saskatoon, Canada.
-Find her at: www.tuesdaysisters.com.
+You can find her at: www.tuesdaysisters.com.